-It might seem hard at first, because the two have gone together for so long.
-But the more separation you can put between your triggers and your tobacco, the more you'll be breaking the "glue" that holds them together.
+It might seem hard at first, but the more separation you can put between your triggers and your tobacco, the more you’ll be breaking the “glue” that holds them together.

 Reminder: all that means is putting a little time between the tobacco trigger and the tobacco.
 Once you've got some ideas on how to separate your triggers from tobacco, it's time to practice them before you quit for good.